dwong4013/531logger/client/readme.md

 docker run -it -d -p 3000:3000 -p 35729:35729 -v <src-directory>:/usr/src/531logger/client 531-client

+To run shell commands in the container, use the following command:

+docker exec -it <container-id> sh

-To start sass watching, run a new command:
+To start sass watching, run a new command within the container sh: sass --watch --poll ./src/scss/style.scss:./src/css/style.css

-docker exec <container-id> npm run css
+To run react client, run a new command within the container sh: npm start

 To follow client logs, open a new terminal and run: docker logs --follow <container-id>